55 Easy Tips & Tricks to Get More Followers on Instagram

 Your Instagram Profile

-Having a username that’s short and easy to remember means it’s easier for people who have seen your account once to find it again in the future.
+A good way to grow your Instagram following is by having a username that’s short and easy to remember.
+This means it’s easier for people who have seen your account once to find it again in the future.
 It also means there’s a lower chance that users trying to tag you in a post will have a hard time finding you.
 Your best bet is the name of your brand.

-*You can change your username at anytime on Instagram but remember, you'll lose all previous tags from any posts you've been tagged in with your old username.
+*You can change the username of your Instagram account at any time but remember, you'll lose all previous tags from any posts you've been tagged in with your old username.

 Your profile picture is like your Instagram first impression.
 If you’re an individual, a photo of your face is a good choice as it lets people know who you are.
 If you’re a business, use your logo to establish brand identity and to make it simple for users to make connections with any other marketing materials they may have seen from your brand.

 Make sure your Instagram bio fits your business goals.
 Though brands like Adidas can get away with short, vague bios based on their sheer brand power, you’ll want to be a little more descriptive if you’re trying to get followers.
 If you’re selling products, mention what they are and briefly describe what makes them unique.
 If you have a physical store location, the bio of your Instagram account is a good place to include the address, as well as your opening hours.

 4. Link your Facebook and Instagram accounts

 Linking your Facebook and Instagram accounts allows you to automatically post the media you’ve posted on Instagram to Facebook.
 Not only does it make it simple to share the same piece of content across two of the biggest and best social platforms, but it also allows you to leverage the reach you have on Facebook to grow your Instagram account.
 When you cross-promote between Instagram and Facebook, make sure your Facebook captions link to your Instagram profile, so you can turn Facebook fans into followers on Instagram.